The rental application process can take time and patience. Here are five tips to help you secure a new place.

 3. Check for amenities

 Don’t let yourself make the mistake of moving into a house with no heating (especially if you get frosty winters).
 It’s important to know that you’ll be able to live comfortably.
-Because it’s a rental property, the landlord might not be up for spending money on the property.
+Because it’s not their place of residence, the landlord might not want to spend lots of money on the property.
 So, it’s important to check for these amenities before you apply.

 Some landlords are anti-pet.
 And there’ll be nothing you can do to change their mind.
 But others may be persuaded.
 It’s a good idea to be open and honest when it comes to pets.
 If you have a well behaved furry friend, then let the property manager know.
 If your application looks great, they’ll probably do their best to get you tenanted.
 It’s a good idea to get a pet reference if you have rented a property with pets before.
 Another option is offering to pay a pet bond.

-Be persistent and ring up the property manager a couple of days after applying.
-You’ll generally be able to gage whether or not you have a chance.
+Be persistent and ring up the property manager after applying.
 If your application is unsuccessful, you could ask for feedback on how you can improve your chances for next time.